Consensys/mythx-cli/docs/advanced-usage.rst

 aims to explain the two ways of writing a custom template:

 1. Write a new template from scratch
-2. Extend the default :code:`layout.html` with the pre-defined blocks
+2. Extend the default :code:`layout.html` or :code:`layout.md` with the pre-defined blocks

 Writing a New Template From Scratch